Pedestrian dies after being hit on Silas Creek Parkway

 A pedestrian died Thursday night after being hit by a van in the 3300 block of Silas Creek Parkway, authorities said.

-The pedestrian, who was not immediately identified, stepped into the highway, apparently trying to cross, Winston-Salem Police said in a news release.
-The person was struck by a northbound Chevrolet Astro van.
-They were taken to a hospital for treatment and later died.
+The pedestrian, who was not immediately identified, stepped into the roadway, apparently trying to cross, Winston-Salem Police said in a news release.
+The person was struck by a northbound 1998 Chevrolet Astro van.
+The pedestrian was taken for medical treatment and later died.

 Police identified the driver of the van as John Alan Beck, 55, of Greenwich Road in Winston-Salem.
 Beck remained on the scene and was cooperative with the investigation, police said.